 Discussion Classes: The discussion classes are a required part of the course, and you must attend the discussion class.
 There are no exceptions to this rule and you will not receive credit for your work if you are not attending the class.
 The work in the discussion class will be done in small groups (2-3 students), and so it is critical that you are not late for this class.
+If you arrive more than 5 minutes late you will lose 10% of the discussion class grade for that day.
+You can use a calculator and any notes you have, but you are not allowed to use any other electronic devices for the discussion class.

 Homework: This is one of the most important aspects of this class for learning the material.
-Although you will learn a lot from my enlightening lectures and from studying the textbook, the only way to understand and integrate the material to the level that is expected is by personally working through the important material and applying it to various situations (problems).
+Although you will learn a lot from my lectures and from studying the textbook, the only way to understand and integrate the material to the level that is expected is by personally working through the important material and applying it to various situations (problems).
 At times, the homework will be very challenging.
 Remember that it is the only time I can ensure that you examine a complicated problem.
 There is not enough time for this on exams.
+The homework is listed on the FlipIt Physics calendar.

 Much of the homework is submitted electronically through the FlipIt Physics website.
 You are responsible for checking the FlipIt Physics calendar regularly to ensure you do not miss any of the assignments.
 Thus, you need to make sure that you have good access to the internet via a computer.
 This is available in the library and in the computer labs across campus, as well as your own home internet access.
 Most of the electronic homework problems are broken into multiple sections.
-You have three chances at supplying the correct answer in each part and you will not lose credit for the first attempt.
+You have five chances at supplying the correct answer in each part and you will not lose credit for the first attempt.
 It is good practice to write out the solution to each of the electronic homework problems on paper before submitting the answer, and then keeping the written solution to use in studying for exams.